hyperads/ios-sdk/docs/_native.md

 Please complete the steps mentioned in the [Setup the SDK](../README.md#getting-started) section to set up the SDK.

 ## Implementation
+Step 1.
+Importing the SDK and creating native ad views.
+Step 2.
+Requesting for loading an ad.
+Step 3.
+Show ad, when the content is ready.

 *Step 1.* Now, in your View Controller implementation file, import the SDK and declare that you implement the `HADNativeAdDelegate` protocol as well as declare and connect instance variables to your Storyboard or .XIB: